 Reusable cells are the key to saving labor in any CAD system.
-To create and simulate a reusable circuit, construct it as a subcircuit.Use parameters to expand the utility of a subcircuit.
+To create and simulate a reusable circuit, construct it as a subcircuit.
+Parameters are used to expand the utility of a subcircuit.

 xsubcircuit_name> creates an instance of a subcircuit.
 The subcircuit shall have already been defined elsewhere in the IBIS-ISS file using a .SUBCKT statement.